FAQ

 Bogey

-Playing a hole one stroke over par.
+Playing a hole with one stroke over par.

 Bunker